You Can Make A Difference…

 Volunteers at Alcatraz Island play a vital role in park operations:

 Removing non-native plants, growing native plants, or trail maintenance.

 Cleaning up garbage and restoring historic structures and sites

 Working with park scientists to protect endangered birds and species and conduct scientific research

 Each volunteer's contribution makes a big difference!
 Depending on the opportunity, volunteers may donate several months at a time or perhaps a few hours.
 Volunteers at GGNRA's Alcatraz Island help present the diverse resources of one of America's most popular National Parks to today's visitors, and help preserve these precious resource for future generations.

 Join us, and become a part of one of the largest and most diverse volunteer programs in the National Park System.

 Volunteers who earn 250 or more hours can receive a pass entitling them to free entry to all Federal lands for 12 months.
 The Volunteer Pass is honored nationwide at all National Park Service, Forest Service, Bureau of Land Management, Bureau of Reclamation and U.S. Fish and Wildlife Service areas where standard amenity fees are charged.

 Long term volunteer opportunities are offered by the National Park Service.
-Living in park options may be available.

 All volunteers receive orientation and training.